PerfectoCode/Samples/Cross-Platforms tests/Java/IMDb-Android-and-Chrome/README.md

 # Android and Chrome cross platform code sample.

+:information_source: This test requires the IMDb application, which can be found [here](https://github.com/PerfectoCode/AppsForSamples/tree/master/IMDb).

 This code sample shows how to create a cross platform test.
 The scenario includes: Application installation, login, locating elements , Working with desktop driver in order to complite the scenario.